Contexts¶

 });

-In the example above, we have two inactive contexts: chooseDish and confirmOrder.
-The contexts contain commands that are required at specific stages of the dialog:
+contexts that comprise commands that are required at specific points of the dialog:

-1. When the user places the order
+When the user places an order

-2. When the user confirms the order
+When the user confirms the order

-Exiting contexts
+Exiting contexts¶

-Let’s use the previous example and add the Cancel the order intent to the global context.
+Let’s take the above example and add the Cancel the order

 intent('What do you have?', p => {